Effective Date: January 1, 2023

 - The specific pieces of personal information we collected about you.

-- If we sold or disclosed your personal information for a business purpose, two separate lists disclosing: sales of your personal information; and disclosures for a business purpose, identifying the associated personal information categories.
+- If we disclose your personal information for a business purpose, the associated personal information categories.

 Deletion Request Rights